-The 73-hour doctoral program prepares students for leadership roles in higher education administration, teaching, and research through an emphasis in integrating theory and practice.
-With a concentration in a variety of areas, students are able to achieve their personal goals.
-The degree has several required courses as well as electives.
-Electives are based on the student’s support field in a related discipline and must be approved by the committee chair.
+Our 67-hour doctoral program prepares students for leadership roles in higher education administration, teaching, and research through an emphasis in integrating theory and practice.
+The degree has several required courses as well as electives that are chosen based on the student’s support field in a related discipline, and must be approved by the committee chair.

 Vision and Mission